Bhargav-Dave/Entelechy-SLoP-2020/README.md

 # Technology Stack

 ##### Note that this is open to deliberation and discussion and a lot of technologies listed here are not final.
 If you deem that there are other technologies that can help us achieve our goals better, you can discuss with the mentors.
-More importantly, if there are technologies that you wish to learn and you think can be useful here, you are more than welcome to suggest them.
-Secondly, this is merely a proposed technology and is subject to change.
+More importantly, if there are technologies that you wish to learn and you think can be useful here, you are welcome to suggest them.
+The following is a proposed technology stack that we highly suggest using, it is subject to change but with constriants
+##### Also note that, the sole authority on whether or not to accept these suggestions lies with the mentors and it is advised try and explore the technologies listed out here.
+You can suggest technologies if you are very sure that the technology you are proposing can be of extreme value here/can have some functionality that the following technologies don't provide.
+The mentors would be happy to hear you out in that case.

 * Flask
 * Vanilla JS